 The history of beer is fascinating.
 We don’t know how people first first came to make beer.
-An accident probably wet some grain.
+A person may have accidentally wet some grain.
 The grain then fermented from yeast in the environment.
-When humans discovered the effects of drinking the resulting liquid, they replicated what had happened accidentally.
+When humans discovered the effects of drinking the resulting liquid.
+Then they replicated what had happened accidentally.

 Nor does anyone know when or where this discovery occurred.
 Because fermentation occurs naturally, brewing probably developed independently around the world.

 People have made beer long before the dawn of civilization.
 Some anthropologists believe that prehistoric nomads made beer from wild grain before they learned how to make bread.
 They believe that the desire to make beer led nomads to form settlements.
 That way, they could grow grain to make beer.

 The history of beer is a long one.
 It continues from thousands of years ago up to the present time.
 Following each timeline is a list of resources for continuing your discoveries about beer.

 After the fall of the Roman Empire, monasteries maintained brewing knowledge and skill.

 The history of beer in the 15th century was a period of slow change.
 But there were efforts to ensure the quality of beer and ale.